Robert Sears (physician): Reception

 Sears' viewpoints and The Vaccine Book have been criticized by the press and numerous medical professionals.

-Paul Offit wrote that "Sears sounds many antivaccine messages" in the book.
+Offit wrote that "Sears sounds many antivaccine messages" in the book.
 Sears has been criticized by David Gorski, who wrote that Sears is anti-vaccine, and by Emily Willingham, who has dismissed The Vaccine Book as "non-evidence-based."
 Steven Novella criticized the book's attempt to tell both sides of, and assume a moderate position in, the vaccine debate as like "trying to compromise between mutually exclusive positions, like Young Earth creationism and evolution".

 Pediatrician Rahul Parikh has said Sears is someone whose "understanding of vaccines is deeply flawed," that his Vaccine Book "is a nightmare for pediatricians like me," and "is peppered with misleading innuendo and factual errors".
 He also writes that "Sears misleads parents," using "tactics [like] soft science, circular logic, reporting rumors and outright falsehoods".

 Peter Lipson, a physician who writes about the intersection of science and the media, states that "...Sears is a useful (although hardly unique) example of a dangerous doctor....
 Despite his protestations that he is not 'anti-vaccine', his language and his recommendations very clearly guide parents to be suspicious of vaccination and to avoid the safe and effective recommended vaccination schedule."
 Lipson also considers it less than coincidental that Orange County, California, the same county where Sears practices, has "reported the highest rate of measles in the state last year.
 It’s also home to some of the state’s highest numbers of unvaccinated children.
 Of the 20 people infected by the current outbreak [at Disneyland], at least 15 were not vaccinated."
 Lipson has also written that "The anti-vaccine movement has been driven by lay people such as Jenny McCarthy, and disgraced doctors such as Andrew Wakefield, the author of the fraudulent autism-vaccine paper.
 He's no longer permitted to practice medicine.
 But there have been a few actual licensed medical voices over the last several years fighting to keep our kids sick" and said that such doctors should also lose their licenses.
 As examples of such doctors, Lipson named Sears, Jay Gordon, and Jack Wolfson.
 Sears responded to Lipson's article in an email.
 Lipson's response was an extensive point-by-point refutation of each point in the email, a technique known as fisking.